sailpoint-oss/golang-sdk/api_v3/docs/SODPolicyAPI.md

-## CreateSodPolicy
+## Create SOD policy

 > SodPolicy CreateSodPolicy(ctx).SodPolicy(sodPolicy).Execute()

-Create SOD policy
+This creates both General and Conflicting Access Based policy, with a limit of 50 entitlements for each (left & right) criteria for Conflicting Access Based SOD policy.
+Requires role of ORG_ADMIN.

 ### Example